evomol-lab/creatine/README.md

 ### Gene Ontologies (GO)

 Our first analysis was against the GO dataset to verify the terms associated to these 17 genes.
-The resulted network from the top ten P-value rated results is described in the figure below:
+The resulted network from the top ten P-value rated results is described in the figure beloHere is the gene table with DEs values, when comparing Tumor x Normal samples.
+Give me the DE of the genes related to Creatine Metabolismw:

 ![NetworkGo](networkGO.png)